 Options for altering the scatter plot appearance includes:

-Color by tab helps you to color the cells to your preference.
+Metadata tab helps you to color the cells to your preference.
 Users will decide the group of clusters they would want to visualize, hence, changing the way cells are colored and filtering with their conditions.

-Color by tab is always activated.
+Metadata tab is always activated.

 To see how a gene or protein is expressed in the given dataset, you can type the gene/ protein name or its Ensembl ID or alias into the gene/protein query box at the top right corner of the scatter plot and Enter.